Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

-given by evaluating a certain diagram, which is a noncommutative analog of the map between forms and vector fields induced by a bivector. \begin{theorem}[{\cite[Proposition~4.2 and Theorem~4.7]{KTV2}}] Suppose that $R$ is a $\QQ$-algebra.
-For any fixed nondegenerate Hochschild homology class $[\omega_0] \in HH_n(A)$, there is a bijection between the following sets: \begin{enumerate} \item the set of lifts of $[\omega_0]$ to a smooth $n$-CY structure, that is, to a negative cyclic class $[\omega]$ in its preimage under the map $HC^-_*(A) \to HH_*(A)$, and \item $\pi_0$ of the space of $n$-pre-CY structures $\varphi$ on $A$ whose component is compatible with $\omega_0$, in the sense that it satisfies the equation $[g_{\varphi_{(2)}}(\omega_0)] \cong 1$ in $HH^0(A)$. \end{enumerate} \end{theorem}
+\begin{theorem}[{\cite[Proposition~4.2 and Theorem~4.7]{KTV2}}] For any smooth $A_\infty$-algebra $A$ and nondegenerate Hochschild homology class $[\omega_0] \in HH_n(A)$, there is a bijection between the following sets: \begin{enumerate} \item the set of lifts of $[\omega_0]$ to a smooth $n$-CY structure, that is, to a negative cyclic class $[\omega]$ in its preimage under the map $HC^-_*(A) \to HH_*(A)$, and \item $\pi_0$ of the space of $n$-pre-CY structures $\varphi$ on $A$ whose component is compatible with $\omega_0$. \end{enumerate} \end{theorem}

 \begin{remark} In the theorem above, it is essential that the space of pre-CY structures be modeled as a certain simplicial space.
 We note that in this context the notion of `equivalence', that is, being in the same connected component, is more general than the notion of gauge equivalence.
 For more details see the discussion in section 4 of \emph{op.cit.} \end{remark}